How to Estimate Your Dog's Age in 5 Easy Steps

 Not all dogs are created equal.

 And far from it!

-The weight ranges from 1 to more than 80 and lifespan from 1 to 4.
+Dogs' weight ranges from a factor 1 to more than 80 and the lifespan from a factor 1 to 4.

 Among biologists there is a general agreement that the bigger a mammal species, the longer it can live.
 For instance, elephants can live more than 80 years.
 In the sea, Bowhead Whales are reported to live for 200 years.
 Scientists explain that the metabolism of small mammalian species is more active and generates more free radicals that are toxic to the organism.

 Another theory proposes that mammalian species that experience high mortality rates (they are generally small and have a lot of predators) developed their survival strategy upon early sexual maturity and fertile reproduction rather than on anti-aging mechanisms.

 But inside the canine species, it is exactly the contrary: the smaller the breed, the longer it lives.